barktler/Barktler/documents/life-cycle.md

 # Life Cycle

-For a API class extends Barktler, the following request method can be used for requesting.
+For an API class extends Barktler, the following request method can be used for requesting.

 -   `super._requestForPendingRequest`
 -   `super._requestForResponseConfig`
 -   `super._requestForData`

-These request method each will return the states of executing request.
+These request methods each will return the states of executing a request.

 -   Verify Request
 -   _Await Pre Hook Verify_
-    -   If invalid, execute PreVerifyFailing function
+    -   If invalid, execute the PreVerifyFailing function
 -   Process Request
 -   _Await Pre Hook Process_
 -   Execute Pre Hook Side Effects